Revelers around the globe ring in 2018 amid heightened security

 And in Las Vegas, where a gunman killed 58 people at a music festival in October, officials installed extra security -- including National Guard officers and snipers on rooftops -- along the famed Las Vegas Strip.

-As of midnight Sunday in eastern Europe, there had been no major incidents.
-But European cities also took security precautions.
-Almost a year after a gunman opened fire on 2017 New Year's revelers in an Istanbul nightclub, Turkish police raided a suspected ISIS cell this week to help thwart potential attacks during the holidays.

-And in Paris, 1,850 police officers were assigned to the Champs-Elysées amid a "double perimeter of security," Interior Minister Gérard Collomb told BFMTV.

-Across North America, New Year's celebrants grappled with record low temperatures, as the holiday was expected to be 20 to 40 degrees colder than usual in many places.
+Across North America, New Year's celebrators grappled with record low temperatures, as the holiday was expected to be 20 to 40 degrees colder than usual in many places.

 Of the lower 48 US states, only 10 aren't under a wind-chill alert.